 I was pondering these questions whilst watching the world pour opprobrium on Donald Trump’s comments about Muslims.
 Few dispute the fact that ideas can be dangerous but just how dangerous can an idea be?
 Is it measurable?

-Margaret Archer suggests that ideas are “real”.
-Arguing that “intelligibilia”, or something equating to Popper’s third world knowledge, scientific theories, stories, myths, tools, social institutions, and works of art have causal effect.
+Margaret Archer suggests that ideas are “real”, arguing that “intelligibilia”, or something equating to Popper’s third world knowledge, scientific theories, stories, myths, tools, social institutions, and works of art have causal effect.
 We interact with the written and material culture of the past, what emerges is something new based upon something old.
 Just as a light bulb only has the potential for light, ideas exist in artefacts such as books.
 Both are dependent upon human interaction.
+Humans have to switch the light on or read the book.

 Another critical realist, Dave Elder Vass suggests that the causal moment of an idea is when it is normed by a social group.
 It becomes a social fact.
 Clearly for any idea to have significant impact it has to be more than the subjective knowing of one individual.